Problem

 Querying SQL Server Extended Properties

-The sp_addextendedproperty will create rows in the sys.extended_properties table, by storing data in this table SQL Server has the ability to fetch the data as per the request.
-In many documentation automation projects, these tables can be queried and the data can be used for documentation purposes.
+The sp_addextendedproperty will create rows in the sys.extended_properties table.
+By storing data in this table, SQL Server can fetch the data as per the request.
+Many documentation automation projects query these tables and use the data for documentation purposes.

 Below is the query to extract data about the ‘MyTest’ table.
 We can see the object_id value for the table.